treed8887/cv/README.md

-# Trying a new CV format from early 2021
+#### Played with a new format for my 2020 CV in .tex with a pdf output.
+May use for future CVs.